Annona macroprophyllata: Description

+Reproductive biology

+The pollen of A. macroprophyllata is shed as permanent tetrads.

+Distribution and habitat

+It has been observed growing at an elevation of 1,110 meters.

 Cultivation

 Fruit harvest of the ilama tree occurs in late June in Mexico, and only lasts about two weeks.
 In Guatemala, the harvest season extends from late July to September, and from July to December where the ilama is cultivated in Florida.

 According to tradition, the fruits are not to be picked until cracking occurs, but they can be picked a little earlier and held up to three days for softening to take place.
 If the ilama is picked too early, it will never ripen.
 The yield of the ilama is typically low.
 During the normal fruiting period, some trees will have no fruits; others only three to 10, while exceptional trees may bear as many as 85 to 100 fruits per season.